Acurisu/NieR-Replicant-ver.1.22474487139/Information/README.md

 While the item amount is enforced on update it's not checked anywhere else.

+#### Total Play Time

+A double who's integer digits represent the time played in seconds.

 #### Quests

 To be honest I got a bit lazy with those.